ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

   - How do you interact as developers?

+We interacted with each other mainly through Teams voice and instant chat where we planned meetings and aligned tasks.
+After our meetings we would use the built-in Github features of the kanban board and issues section.

   - How is the team organized?

+Our team is organized as a flat hierarchy where we would debate on issues and taking joint decisions.
+There was no clear manager or leader during this process but due to the relatively small scope of the project this did not feel like an issue.

   - A complete description of stages and tools included in the CI/CD chains.
     -  That is, including deployment and release of your systems.

   - Organization of your repositor(ies).
     - That is, either the structure of of mono-repository or organization of artifacts across repositories.
     - In essence, it has to be be clear what is stored where and why.